numba/numba/docs/source/extending/entrypoints.rst

 Numba discovers extensions with the `entry points
 <https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins>`_
 feature of ``setuptools``.
-This allows a Python package to register an initializer function that will be called when the ``numba`` module is imported.
+This allows a Python package to register an initializer function that will be called before ``numba`` compiles for the first time.
+The delay ensures that the cost of importing extensions is deferred until it is necessary.

 Adding Support for the "Init" Entry Point